mizuno-group/2023/README.md

 This repository contains works by Mizuno group in 2023.

 # Content
-- StereoisomerismMisunderstanding
+- ChiralityMisunderstanding
-    - *Difficulty in learning stereoisomerism for Transformer fed with SMILES*
+    - *Difficulty in learning chirality for Transformer fed with SMILES*

 # Member
 - [Katsuhisa Morita](https://github.com/KatsuhisaMorita)